 Scaling up food, nutrition and livelihood interventions

-In 2010, the Famine Early Warning System Network (FEWSNET) indicated that Moyale District was at risk of becoming ‘highly food insecure’.
-This warning led Concern, in collaboration with the Kenyan government and local partners, to begin scaling up High Impact Nutritional Interventions (HINI) across the District.
+In 2010, the Famine Early Warning System Network (FEWSNET) indicated that Moyale District was at risk of becoming highly food insecure.
+This warning led Concern, in collaboration with the Kenyan government and local partners, to begin scaling up High Impact Nutritional Interventions (HINI) across the District.+HINI is a package of interventions proven to reduce mortality rates.
+It includes management of acute malnutrition, vitamin and mineral supplementation (Vitamin A, Zinc, etc), immunisation, de-worming, promotion of appropriate child feeding and hygiene practices, and nutrition education.
 One hundred and twenty-three CHWs were recruited to increase coverage around health facilities offering nutrition services.
-This was instrumental in the early detection of malnutrition cases, which allowed for admission in Supplementary Feeding Programs before children’s health deteriorated further.
+This was instrumental in the early detection of malnutrition cases, which allowed for admission in Supplementary Feeding Programs before childrens health deteriorated further.
 The Ministry of Health was supported in the opening of six new health facilities, and formal and on-the-job training was provided for health workers.
 At the start only two staff members from rural health facilities had received Integrated Managing Acute Malnutrition (IMAM) training; currently more than 46 are trained.
-Vulnerable households within Moyale were linked to other programmes, such as World Vision’s Project for Emergency Assistance in Kenya (PEAK) programme.
+Vulnerable households within Moyale were linked to other programmes, such as World Visions Project for Emergency Assistance in Kenya (PEAK) programme.
 These additional programmes provided livelihood, agriculture and educational support.
 High Impact Nutrition Interventions were adopted at health facilities and through outreach, and aggravating factors, such as poor water quality, were mitigated through the distribution of water purification tablets to households and at health facilities.
 As the situation continued to deteriorate with the approach of the rains, and indictors confirmed a breakdown in coping mechanisms among poor pastoralists, Concern initiated a food voucher scheme for 3,000 poor households not receiving other assistance.
 These households were identified through community based targeting mechanisms.
 In all, these interventions reached 33,935 direct beneficiaries, including 7,000 children under five and 1,500 pregnant and lactating women.